NicoleSchumm/node-irc/CONTRIBUTING.md

-# Contributing to node-irc
+**Contributing to node-irc

-First, and most importantly, thank you for contributing to node-irc!
-Your efforts make the library as awesome as it is, and we really couldn't do it without you.
+First, and most importantly, thank you for contributing to node-irc# Your efforts make the library as awesome as it is, and we really couldn't do it without you.
 Through your pull requests, issues, and discussion, together we are building the best IRC library for node.
 So, once again, *thank you*!